Picture Framing Glossary

 the application of artwork to a substrate, such as foam core, using heat-activated adhesives in a heat press.

 a liner paper adhered to the back of a frame.
 The dust cover keeps dust and insects out of the frame package.
 It also helps reduce fluctuations in humidity, limits the infiltration of environmental gases, and gives your framed artwork a professional look.

 frame with a backing board containing a folding leg so it can stand on a table without additional support.

 items, normally made of paper, created for a specific, limited purpose.
 Some examples of ephemera include advertisements, tickets, brochures and receipts.
 People often collect ephemera because of their association with a person, place, event or subject.

-a gradual change in the color of a paper.
-It is usually applied to the change produced by light.
+a gradual change in the color of a paper due to the changes produced by light.

 also called enhancers or slips, fillets are thin, decorative pieces of picture frame moulding.
 Fillets are often placed inside a larger frame or in between mat boards.

 many picture frame mouldings are made with finger-jointed wood.
 Finger-jointing is a process where short lengths of timber are bonded together to produce longer lengths.
 Finger-jointing reduces wood waste by utilizing shorts to create a dimensionally stable and environmentally friendly product.

 a solution that is sprayed on charcoal or pastel art to help bind loose particles to the support.

 a cabinet specifically designed for flat items such as drawings, prints, maps and large documents.